 IT Support Services provides comprehensive technology support to the CSU, Chico community.
 We are comprised of two primary groups for student, faculty, and staff support: the student, faculty, and staff service desk and field services support.

-All requests for phone, voicemail, networking, accounts, hardware, and software support should start with an e-mail to firstname.lastname@example.org, a call to x4357, or in person in MLIB 142.
+All requests for phone, voicemail, networking, accounts, hardware, and software support should originate from the Service Catalog, an e-mail to firstname.lastname@example.org, a call to x4357, or in person in MLIB 142.

 Contacts to the Service Desk are generally free for all departments, retirees, and guests; however phone and walk-in support are limited in scope and duration.
 The Faculty/Staff Service Desk provides a wide range of services including accounts issues; software troubleshooting; on call technical assistance for phones, networking, and voicemail; support for major campus IT projects; IT training, and much more.

 Requests requiring a service desk technician are subject to charge.

 Field services technicians provide a range of services including: receiving new computing equipment; imaging computers with campus supported software images; assisting in the transfer of data between desktops; providing diagnostic troubleshooting; assisting with desktop security management and incidents; department consultation; management of the Campus Computer Refresh Program; assistance on enterprise projects; and much more.

 Requests requiring a field service technician are subject to charge.

 Factors that determine support charges

 These are the products that IT Support Services service desk analysts and field service technicians have training and experience in supporting.
 In general these products have proven reliability, parts availability, and superior vendor technical support.
 Many of these products have also been determined as reliable enterprise-wide computing solutions for the University.